 There were inevitable reports of companies increasing prices very quickly before the price cap came into force.
 One October 2018 analysis of the 30 best annual dual-fuel tariffs found that they had risen by 21% over five months., although some of this was no doubt due to increased wholesale prices.
 Overall, the prices paid for all domestic fuels increased by 8.1% between September 2017 and September 2018.

-But Ofgem was forced to increase the cap as soon as February 2019.
+But Ofgem was forced to announce an increase in the cap with effect from 2019.
 This was not a popular move!

 Battery capacity (in cars as well as power stations) will be the key to making full use of usually-intermittent renewable generation.
 It was therefore interesting to read the September 2017 announcement that Drax, the country's biggest power station, intended to develop battery storage that could deliver up to 200 megawatts of power - around the same sort of output as a smaller power station.
 This would certainly be an impressive achievement although Drax will not yet be drawn on how long such an output might be maintained.
 Two or three minutes would be of no use to anyone.
 Two or three hours, implying usable battery capacity of 400+ MW-hours would be quite something.